 Photographs of men in leather published by English photographer Tom Nicoll and drawings of gay biker leathermen published by Finish artist Tom of Finland, beginning in the mid-1950’s, helped to further define the emerging image of gay leathermen.
 Physique Pictorial, a body building magazine published in Los Angeles by photographer Bob Mizer included many of Tom of Finland’s drawings along with photographs by Mizer and others.

 Gay Leather / Biker Bars

-Gay bars catering to the leather/biker clientele emerged in the 1950’s and 1960’s and became the easiest places for leathermen to meet and find camaraderie.
+Gay bars catering to the leather/biker clientele emerged in the 1950’s and 1960’s and became the easier places for leathermen to meet and find camaraderie.
 Los Angeles and New York are reported to have had gay the first gay leather/biker bars by the mid-1950’s.

 - The Cinema Bar on Melrose, the first documented gay bar catering to leather/biker patrons in Los Angles, was opened by 1953, The Club Bar at Western and Melrose followed a few years later.
 Additional gay leather bars opened in LA during 1960’s and 1970’s including the Arena, Falcon’s Lair, The Stud, Griff’s, The Gauntlet, the Bunkhouse, the Driveshaft, the Officer’s Club, the the Black Pipe, the Detour, the Eagle, the Renegade, the Hayloft, the Spike and One Way.

 - Shaw’s, the first documented leather/biker bar in New York City was opened by 1953, followed by The Lodge which was opened by 1954.
 Other NYC popular leather bars in the 1960’s and 1970’s included the Mineshaft, The Eagle, The Spike, RamRod and Rawhide.